jessicalumian/mothur-commands/README.md

 make.file(input=../path/to/reads) # if gzipped, do (input=../path, type=gz)
 ```

-Now, make contigs from reads using make.contigs command:
+Now, make contigs from reads using make.contigs command.
+This prints out a list of sequence IDs and counts.
 ```shell
 make.contigs(file=stability.files, processors=3)